splitline/DOM-Clobber3r/README.md

 # DOM-Clobber3r
-Generat DOM clobbering attack vector for you.
+Generate DOM clobbering attack vector for you.